 12. Photo Album

 In this digital age, you won’t even have to foot the cost of paper and prints.
 A nicely designed digital photo album can stick around forever and remind you of good times.
 You can customize the photo album to their liking and add all the photos that you look good in.
+You could buy them a digital photo frame that people can email pictures to whenever they want (this one’s perfect for Grandma and Grandpa).
 You could even make a themed album.
 Whether it’s funny AF or only cringe pics from younger years, you can reminisce about the good ole days.

 13. Cooking Class